Fact checkedFact Checked

 The transdermal patch was born in 1979 when the Food and Drug Administration (FDA) approved the first cannabis patch to treat motion sickness.

-CBD Patches for Pain
+CBD Patches For Pain

 Transdermal administration avoids first-pass metabolism through the gastrointestinal tract, thus increasing the bioavailability of CBD.
 Furthermore, it allows for a steady infusion of the drug over a prolonged period of time, avoiding any adverse effects from peak drug absorption.